Subjunctive mood: Welsh

 In Welsh, there are two forms of the subjunctive: present and imperfect.
 The present subjunctive is barely ever used in spoken Welsh except in certain fixed phrases, and is restricted in most cases to the third person singular.
 However, it is more likely to be found in literary Welsh, most widely in more old-fashioned registers.
-The third-person singular is properly used after certain conjunctions and prepositions but in spoken Welsh the present subjunctive is frequently replaced by either the infinitives, the present tense, the conditional, or the future tense (this latter is called the present-future by some grammarians).
+The third-person singular is properly used after certain conjunctions and prepositions, but in spoken Welsh the present subjunctive is frequently replaced by either the infinitives, the present tense, the conditional, or the future tense (called the present-future by some grammarians).